fhir-fi/finnish-base-profiles/input/pagecontent/index.md

 The profiles will be based on R4, [FHIR 4.0.1](http://hl7.org/fhir/R4/).

-## Published Snapshot

-The working version of the IG is published at https://fhir.fi/finnish-base-profiles/.

 ## Companion Specifications

 See also the repo for [Finnish Implementation Guide for SMART App